-HBO’s Watchmen doesn’t just adapt Alan Moore and Dave Gibbons’s wildly influential DC comic, it tells a whole new story set in its rich universe, 34 years after the action of the source material.
-As such, it includes dozens of nods to the characters and action of the book, some embedded right in its plot, but many in background details or throwaway references.
-With so much story to keep track of every week, it can be hard to catch everything that Damon Lindelof and company are throwing at you, so let us guide the way.
+HBO’s Watchmen doesn’t just adapt Alan Moore and Dave Gibbons’s wildly influential DC comic — it tells a whole new story set in its rich universe, 34 years after the action of the source material.
+As such, it includes dozens of nods to the characters and action of the book, some embedded right in its plot but many in background details or throwaway references.
+With so much story to keep track of every week, it can be hard to catch everything that Damon Lindelof & Co. are throwing at you, so let us guide the way.

-First, a clarification: We’re only in this for the deep cuts that go straight back to the source.
-The line between Easter egg and plot point has become blurry in some quarters over the last few years.
+First, a clarification: We’re in this only for the deep cuts that go straight back to the source.
+The line between Easter egg and plot point has become blurry in some quarters over the past few years.
 That the Seventh Kalvary wears Rorschach masks is plot.
 That the egg yolk Angela drops in a bowl visually recalls the cover of the first issue and the death of the Comedian is an Easter egg (in a very literal way).
-So we’re here for the references and callbacks to Watchmen, not the story, which often ties into the source material in very direct ways.
+So we’re here for the references and callbacks to Watchmen, not the story, which often ties in to the source material in very direct ways.
 So don’t comment that Jeremy Irons playing Adrian Veidt is an Easter egg — that’s just casting.
-And we’re not here for the fact that the Clarks from the episode four prologue are likely a reference to Clark Kent either.
+And we’re not here for the fact that the Clarks from the episode-four prologue are likely a reference to Clark Kent, either.
 Just Watchmen-brand eggs sold here.

 Episode 1: “It’s Summer and We’re Running Out of Ice”